 - Peppermint

-- Coffee (very very small amount, not warm)
+- Coffee (use a very small amount, and not warm) or even better with espresso powder

 - Melted chocolate (not warm)